tymackallDS/About-Me/README.md

 - 👋 Hi, I’m @tymackallDS
 - 👀 I’m interested in cloud architecture and data science
-- 🌱 I’m currently learning how to perform a security audit
+- 🌱 I’m currently learning how to Build secure cloud architectures
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... www.linkedin.com/in/ty-mackall
 - 😄 Pronouns: He/Him